 Additional foundation training in some areas may be required to bring participants to a common entry level.
 Similarly, some participants with existing competencies may not require to attend each lecture.
 An example template for training needs analysis is at Annex A.

-The pool of available talent from which potential participants can be selected is likely to vary from country to country.
+The pool of available personnel from which potential participants can be selected is likely to vary from country to country.
 Article 4.1 of the Annex to Recommendation R0141 assumes that participants selected for this Model course will have an engineering background or hold a seagoing Master’s Certificate or equivalent.
 However, participants with these internationally recognised qualifications may not always be available.
 See Part 3 paragraph 2 of this document for greater detail.

 Because the majority of IALA publications are written in English, it is envisaged that this model course will be delivered primarily using the English language.
 However, some National Members have developed this course to be delivered in their own languages.
 In either case, explanations and clarifications can be presented in other regional languages if required with additional time allocated during lesson planning.